Fast strategies in biased Maker--Breaker games

-\textbf{Stage 2.} When this stage begins, $|End(\cP)|=2n-26cb^2\ln^5 n - \frac{1}{2}b^2\ln^3 n$.
+\textbf{Stage 2.} When this stage begins, $|End(\cP)|=2n-26cb^2\ln^5 n - 13b^2\ln^3 n$.
 Here again we look at the Box game, with Maker taking the role of BoxBreaker.
 The boxes in this game are vertices in $End(\cP)$, which have at least $|End(\cP)|-16b\ln n$ elements each.
 The difference here is that BoxMaker claims $4b$ elements of the board in each move, since Maker responds to $b$ edges of Breaker in the real game.
 Formally, Maker plays the game $B(|End(\cP)|,|End(\cP)|\cdot |End(\cP)|-16b\ln n, 4b, 1)$, pretending to be BoxBreaker.
 Here again, a calculation similar to the one in~(\ref{eqBox}) gives that playing on the board of order $|End(\cP)|$ until the end, BoxMaker cannot claim more than $8b\ln n$ elements in one box.
 This means that when stage 2 is over, there are $L$ paths in $\cP$ whose endpoints have degree in Breaker's graph less than $16b\ln n+8b\ln n=24b\ln n$.